buslord/buslord/README.md

 The client side uses [Google Maps Javascript API V3](https://developers.google.com/maps/documentation/javascript/reference) and vanilla javascript + jquery to fetch data from a server written in go.

+I tried to focus on the backend but ended up doing more than I wanted on the frontend.

 ## A page loads

 When a page loads this is what happens: